grensen/ReLUmax/README.md

 So we drop this neuron out, no matter which negative value was inside.

 Let's think about we would do that with any output neuron which has a value less then 0?
-We could skip all the iterations for that neuron on the backpropagation which speeds up the training process.
+We could skip all iterations for this neuron on the backpropagation, which speeds up the training process.

 Take another look, the demo uses (1 - output) to calculate the gradient of the target, for simplicity let's change the sign and the equation into (output - 1) for the target neuron.